CFIB offers small business owners important compliance tools

 Toronto, October 16, 2018 – On the historic eve of cannabis legalization, small businesses are grappling with a new mess of inconsistent and uneven workplace regulations across the country.
 As a result, the Canadian Federation of Independent Business (CFIB) has developed a series of educational and workplace tools to help employers manage the change.

 “Governments had the opportunity to create a clear, modern system for cannabis.
-Unfortunately, the process of legalization has created more questions than answers for small business owners, on top of everything else, like the federal tax changes and significant changes to labour laws in many provinces,” said Dan Kelly, CFIB’s president.
+Unfortunately, the process of legalization has created more questions than answers for small business owners, on top of everything else, like the federal tax changes and significant changes to labor laws in many provinces,” said Dan Kelly, CFIB’s president.
 “Small business owners don’t have lawyers or HR specialists on staff, so they need support to prepare for the new reality of legal cannabis.
 The hundreds of questions we have received on how to address cannabis-related workplace issues provides clear evidence of the uncertainty and need for proper guidance.”

 With every province, and even some cities, being asked to develop their own set of rules around the control, distribution and consumption of cannabis before the deadline, business owners have had little time and few resources to prepare.
 Some of the top questions business owners are asking include: